 A four minute walk from the Centre takes you to the Museum of Modern Art Wales (MOMA).
 It flourishes in four beautiful galleries alongside Y Tabernacl, a former Wesleyan Chapel now used as a centre for the performing arts.
 Throughout the year a series of constantly changing exhibitions showcase modern Welsh art featuring Wales’s top artists.
 Free entry.
 There is a car park in Machynlleth town centre for access to both attractions.

 Watch a range of craftspeople demonstrate their skills at Corris Craft Centre, home to nine craft studios including chocolates, jewellery, pottery, herbal remedies and more.
 There is a shop selling Welsh produce and a café.
-On the same site you will find King Arthur’s Labyrinth, Corris Mine Explorer and Dyfi Distillery for its award winning gin.
+On the same site you will find King Arthur’s Labyrinth, Corris Mine Explorers and Dyfi Distillery for its award winning gin.
 There are parking facilities for coaches.

 The Talyllyn Railway, inspiration for the Thomas the Tank Engine stories and the Ealing comedy.
 The Titfield Thunderbolt was the first railway to be preserved as a heritage attraction.
 The journey from Tywyn Wharf to Nant Gwernol takes one hour and the return journey has an additional 30 minute stop at Abergynolwyn.
 At Wharf Station there is a licensed café, museum and railway shop and there’s a tea room at Abergynolwyn station.
 Only Tywyn Wharf and Abergynolwyn stations have coach access.
 Compartments are reserved for group bookings to which parties of 15 or more receive a discount.